 - Installing your projector on the ceiling must be done by a qualified technician.
 Contact your NEC dealer for more information. - Do not attempt to install the projector yourself.

-Only use your projector on a solid, level surface.
-If the projector falls to the ground, you can be injured and the projector severely damjector must be used at temperatures between 32°F (0°C) and 95°F
+If use your projector or solid, level surface.
+If the projector falls the ground, you can be injured and the projector severely damaged.